jna29/SymGP/README.md

 # SymGP
-A symbolic algebra library for multivariate Gaussian and Gaussian process probabilistic models
+A symbolic algebra library for multivariate Gaussian and Gaussian process probabilistic models.

+See final year report in

 ## Installation